-The Company's activities expose it to a variety of financial risks, including market risk, credit risk and liquidity risk.
+The Company's activities expose it to a variety of financial risks, including market risk and liquidity risk.
 The Company's primary risk management focus is to minimise potential adverse effects of market risk on its financial performance.
 The Company's risk management assessment and policies and processes are established to identify and analyse the risks faced by the Company, to set appropriate risk limits and controls, and to monitor such risks and compliance with the same.
-Risk assessment and management policies and processes are reviewed regularly to reflect changes in market conditions and the Company's risk assessment and management policies and processes.
+Risk assessment and management policies and processes are reviewed regularly to reflect changes in market conditions and the Company's activities.
+The Board of Directors are responsible for overseeing the Company's risk assessment and management policies and processes.